Olanetsoft/devfest-lagos-student-edition-demo-with-axelar/README.md

 ## **Features**

-- Token airdrop from one chain to another
+- Token from one chain to another
-- Airdrop stats
+- Bounty stats
 - User-friendly interface with dark mode support
 - Integration with Axelar General Message Passing
-- Real-time response and airdrop status updates
+- Real-time response and bounty status updates

 ## **Installation**